Showing posts with label bad credit. Show all posts

 How long after bankruptcy can I get a mortgage in Kentucky?

-• Chapter 13 Bankruptcy: Borrowers may qualify after 12 months of on-time payments with court approval.
-Conventional loans require a longer waiting period.
+For Chapter 7 bankruptcy, wait 2 years from discharge for FHA and VA loans, and 3 years for USDA loans.
+For Chapter 13 bankruptcy, you may qualify after 12 months of on-time payments with court approval.
+Conventional loans require longer waiting periods.

 What credit score do I need for a USDA loan in Kentucky?

-Most lenders look for a 640 minimum credit score for USDA automatic approval through the Guaranteed Underwriting System (GUS).
+Most lenders look for a 640 minimum credit score for USDA automatic approval.
 Lower scores may still be approved with manual underwriting, but stronger compensating factors (like low debt-to-income ratios or extra savings) are often required.

 What credit score is needed for a VA loan in Kentucky?

-The VA itself does not set a minimum score.
-However, many lenders in Kentucky require 580–620 or higher.
-Since VA loans are more flexible, they are often a good option for veterans or active-duty service members with less-than-perfect credit.
+The VA itself doesn't set a minimum score.
+However, many lenders in Kentucky require 620 or higher.
+Since VA loans are more flexible, they're often a good option for veterans or active-duty service members with less-than-perfect credit.

 Does Kentucky Housing Corporation (KHC) require good credit?

-KHC offers down payment assistance programs tied to FHA, VA, USDA, or Conventional loans.
-In most cases, a minimum 640 score is required for KHC’s down payment assistance options, although individual loan program requirements still apply.
+KHC offers down payment assistance programs tied to FHA, VA, USDA, or conventional loans.
+In most cases, a minimum 620 score is required for KHC's down payment assistance, though individual loan program requirements still apply.

 How long does it take to repair credit enough to buy a house?